 Update: June 19, 8 a.m.
 Japan Standard Time - U.S. Navy identifies seven deceased USS Fitzgerald Sailors.

 Update: June 18, 2 p.m.
 Japan Standard Time - Vice Adm.
-Joseph Aucion, commander of U.S. 7th Fleet, held a press conference on the pier in Yokosuka to discuss the USS Fitzgerald collision.
+Joseph Aucion, commander of U.S. 7th Fleet, held a press conference in Yokosuka to provide updates.

 The USS Fitzgerald Emergency Family Assistance Center will remain open for chaplain and counselor care indefinitely, 24/7, on the Command Readiness Center's 4th Floor (across from the commissary) - in the same classroom where the Area Orientation Brief (AOB) is hosted.

 Interested family should call DSN at: 315-243-1728, 1729, 1730, 1731, 1731, 1732, 1733, 1734, 1735 or Commercial at: +81-46-816-1728, 1729, 1730, 1731, 1731, 1732, 1733, 1734, 1735.

 For continuing updates visit http://www.c7f.navy.mil/, and follow https://twitter.com/us7thfleet or https://www.facebook.com/7thfleet.